 A water meter is the best way to take control of your water bills, helping you to save water and cut business costs.
 Castle Water makes it easy to submit your meter reading without needing to know where your water meter is or what the current reading is at all times.
-Our team make it easier to report any meter issues and even help with meter installation.
+Our team makes it easier to report any meter issues and even help with meter installation.
 See our Water Meter FAQs for a quick solution or contact us.

-Just like electricity and gas meters, business water meters have a display which shows how much water is being used at the premises.
+Just like electricity and gas meters, business water meters have a display that shows how much water is being used at the premises.
 Meter readings make it possible to give you an accurate bill based on your actual usage.

 If you do not have a water meter and would like to enquire about getting one installed, please contact us.

 Most non-household customers will have a water meter.
 Water meters are used to measure the amount of water a business uses over a given period.
 Depending on the size and nature of your business, you may have one or more water meters, and these can vary in size and location.
-Sometimes it can be a frustration when you don’t know where your water meter is.
+Sometimes it can be frustrating when you don’t know where your water meter is.

 For many small to medium-sized organisations, the water meter can be found inside the premises, often next to where the water pipe enters the property.
 Occasionally, your water meter may be located outside the premises in a meter chamber or underground meter box.